Skip to main content

 The goal of this course is the development of fundamental communication skills in real-life settings.
 All four language skills (listening, speaking, reading, and writing) and culture will be emphasized.
 Class will be conducted based on explanations of language structures and various activities.
 Approximately 70 new kanji will be introduced.

-A semester-long study of topics in Japanese Studies.
+A semester-long study of topics in Japanese.
 Topics and emphases will vary according to the instructor.
 This course may be repeated for credit with different topics.
-See the New and Topics Courses page on the Registrar’s webpage for descriptions and applicability to majors/minors in other departments.
+See the New and Topics Courses page on the Registrar's webpage for descriptions and applicability to graduation requirements.

 An introduction to modern Japan through its social institutions, beliefs and cultural practices.
 Representative topics include: marriage and family life, child-rearing, education, religion, the role of women, attitude toward work and leisure, organization of the workplace, and social issues such as environmental and sustainability issues.
 Writing-centered.
 Conducted in English.